dolorosus/RaspiBackup/Readme.md

 # RaspiBackup.sh

-# :warning: This script does not work (yet) with  Raspberry Pi OS based on bookworm!

 Script to backup a Raspberry Pi SDCARD to an imagefile.
 The resulting file can be installed to a sdcard.
 Refer to https://www.raspberrypi.org/documentation/installation/installing-images/README.md